 An introduction to structure and function of cells and tissues, and the techniques for studying them, with emphasis on animal material.
 Prerequisites: BIOL 1004, 2034, CHEM 1004, and CHEM 1054, or permission of instructor.
 Includes laboratory.
-Lab fee required.

 BIOL 3504.
 Genetics 4 credits